engantung/UNITY/3d_Chess_with_Battle/README.md

 GAME Hints:
 ===========
 1. Flexible starting, can swap manual with AI or non AI
-2. Like play in the tablet: hold the piece with Left Click then Slide then Release
+2. Like playing on the tablet: hold the piece with Left Click then Slide to the destination, then Release to move the Piece
-3. Right Click to apply AI
+3. Right Click to apply AI for single automatic movement

 ![alt text](https://github.com/engantung/UNITY/blob/main/3d_Chess_with_Battle/Figure_chess.png?raw=true)